HPCarey/coders-hangman2/README.md

 ![User Wins](assets/readme/you_won%20message.png)
 * When the user guesses all the correct letters in the word the word will be displayed in full.
 * A message informing the user they won will be displayed along with a message indicating the full word.
-* The user will be invited to input Y to play again or N to exit.
-* If the user inputs Y, the game display will be shown with a different word represented by dashes.
-* If the user inputs N, there will be a goodbye message and the program will exit.

 ### User Loses
 ![User Loses](assets/readme/you_lost_message.png)